-Lynnette M. Heard, who was the first executive to hold this position in the organization’s 44-year history, recently retired as the Executive Director of Board Relations and Secretary of the Board for the University of Cincinnati Foundation, which consists of 100-plus active and emeriti trustees.
+Lynnette M. Heard recently retired from the University of Cincinnati Foundation as the Executive Director of Board Relations and Secretary of the Board, the first executive to hold this position in the organization’s 44-year history.
 She brought extensive experience in higher education governance, compliance, strategic planning, and executive leadership.
 She solidified the governance and compliance protocols, led the board’s first self-assessment, elevated the national presence of the Foundation among peer institutions, and successfully chartered and launched the Foundation’s engagement and philanthropy legacy initiatives for former board members.
 With more than 30 years of experience in public and private sectors, she has served the president’s offices at the University of Dayton and Wright State University as the executive director, board secretary, and assistant vice president of student affairs.

 At the University of Dayton she launched its nationally recognized inclusion, equity, and diversity programs and community partnerships meeting the needs of the region and the campus, aided in the development of an early college high school, and served as a lead facilitator for the institution’s reaccreditation.

 Previously, she served as the President & CEO of the Southwestern Ohio Council for Higher Education, where she developed and delivered the regional consortium’s strategic plan by leveraging scarce institutional resources, advanced collaboration and cooperation among diverse institutions, and improved student access to higher education for area community colleges and four-year public and private institutions.
 She enhanced the U.S. Air Force’s student internship program with regional campuses, deepened the region’s higher education economic impact, and significantly increased faculty and student development for nearly 30 campuses through intercollaborative agreements.